-- A) Safety headgear shall be stored where it will not be damaged by other tools. - B) Do not store headgear or anything else on the rear shelf of a vehicle in case of a collision or a sudden stop.
-The headgear could cause serious injuries to the driver or passengers.

-- C) Safety headgear shall be cleaned by washing with soap or mild detergent and water.
+- A) Safety headgear shall be stored where it will not be damaged by other tools. - B) Do not store headgear or anything else on the rear shelf of a vehicle in case of a collisionor a sudden stop.
+The headgear could cause serious injuries to the driver or passengers. - C) Place the hard hat out of service if an inspection shows that it is no longer in proper working order, or the expiry date is about to be reached (5 years after the manufactured date stamped on the hard-hat body).
+(Note: Do not wait until the expiry date is reached to place it out of service.
+The recommended best practice is two to five years after the manufactured date based on usage). - D) Safety headgear shall be cleaned by washing with soap or mild detergent and water.
 To clean, remove the suspension and dip the crown in clear warm water and wipe dry.
-The suspension shall be washed with regular soap and water. - D) Safety headgear shall be replaced when: - i) Cap receives a severe blow; - ii) Becomes cracked (to include hairline cracks), punctured, or otherwise damaged; or - iii) When deemed unsuitable to use by the supervisor. - E) Do not use paints, solvents, chemicals, adhesives, gasoline, or similar substances on safety headgear.
+The suspension shall be washed with regular soap and water. - E) Safety headgear shall be replaced when: - i) Cap receives a severe blow; - ii) Becomes cracked (to include hairline cracks), punctured, or otherwise damaged; or - iii) When deemed unsuitable to use by the supervisor. - F) Do not use paints, solvents, chemicals, adhesives, gasoline, or similar substances on safety headgear.
 If such substances are applied or come in contact with the helmet, the impact resistance and other safety properties of the helmet may be destroyed.
-Report any such use to the supervisor. - F) No holes or accessories shall be added to the headgear. - G) When chin straps or liners are used, the straps shall not be drawn over the brim or peaks as this will reduce the electrical protection provided by the headgear.
+Report any such use to the supervisor. - G) No holes or accessories shall be added to the headgear. - H) When chin straps or liners are used, the straps shall not be drawn over the brim or peaks as this will reduce the electrical protection provided by the headgear.